simple-json-schema/simple-json-schema/json-schema.md

 { "type": "number" }
 ```

-Then a standard errors are:
+Then the standard errors are:

 ```json
 [